nreualuhs/BLVSE-Platform/README.md

 - Vite

 ## What still needs to be developed!
 - Tag based organization system.
-Check with Yoonha and Andre for specifics on what tags should be used and how this will funciton
+Check with Yoonha and Andre for specifics on what tags should be used and how this will function.
 - [Email form](https://youtu.be/OFBVmAVqr5I?si=q_uK-kdNNeP-UrnI) that users can fill out and recommend products.
 This will send an automatic email to a email specifically for this platform and will allow us to update the table manually.
 - Whatever else the team decides!
 We may be looking into styling it a bit more, etc. Feel free to message me if you wanna have dev talk! :)